abhishekmsharma/image-portal-web-app-using-aws/README.md

 **Step 3: Launch the virtual environment**

-*Virtual environment is optional, but I have added it so that your copy of Python is not messed up with new libraries*
+*Virtual environment is optional, but I have added it so that the copy of Python in your machine is not affected*

 On Windows: `.\venv\Scripts\activate`